thatsbass/crm-core/readme.md

 ```

 ### Database Seeding
-Populate the database with initial dummy data:
+Populate the database with an administrator, client users, client profiles and
+empty activity logs:
 ```bash
 npm run seed:clients
 ```

+The seed resets the `users`, `clients` and `loggers` collections and
+synchronizes indexes to remove obsolete indexes from previous schemas.

 ## API ENDPOINTS